 “I assume that would be a not true message, and I assume I’ve never given that message.
 That’s simply by no means the way I’ve spoken, and it’s miles a complete mischaracterization of my commentary,” she said, adding that she had commented on “an everyday spectrum of human depression.”

-“So what I talk to isn’t always critical — what’s these days known as clinical depression, even though I actually have puzzled occasionally how that is checked out,” she said.
+“So what I talk to isn’t always critical — what’s these days known as clinical depression, even though I have puzzled occasionally how that is checked out,” she said.

 Later Friday, Williamson’s campaign launched a statement “on Science, Mental Health, and Antidepressants.”